 When planning our curriculum, Redhill Primary School has considered the needs and expectations of our pupils, families, and the community we serve.
 After consultation with all stake holders and reflecting on what our curriculum offer should provide, we have thought carefully about the experiences and expertise our children already have and how we can enhance their life experiences.
 Staff have drawn on each other’s expertise, the knowledge of our children and their attainment and have adapted research based pedagogical methods, set out in our curriculum implementation, that we know to be successful with our children to create our whole school curriculum.

-Click the button below to view our plan showing the topics each year group will cover and the subjects they link to.
+Click the button below to view our plan showing the aspects each year group will cover and the subjects they link to.

 For the Early Years Foundation Stage please go to: